PaulSchiretz/pgl-backup/README.md

 | `retry-count` / `engine.retryCount` | `int` | `3` | Number of retries for failed file copies. |
 | `retry-wait` / `engine.retryWaitSeconds` | `int` | `5` | Seconds to wait between retries. |
 | `copy-buffer-kb` / `engine.performance.copyBufferSizeKB` | `int` | `4096` | Size of the I/O buffer in kilobytes for file copies. |

+## Troubleshooting

+### Error: `permission denied` when reading source or writing to target

+*   **Cause**: The user running `pgl-backup` does not have the necessary read permissions for the source directory or write permissions for the target directory.
+*   **Solution**:
+    *   Ensure you are running the command as a user with appropriate permissions.
+    *   On Unix-like systems, use `ls -l` to check ownership and permissions.
+You may need to use `sudo` or adjust file permissions with `chmod` and `chown`.
+    *   For network shares (SMB/NFS), verify that the share is mounted correctly and that the user has write access.

+### Error: `lock is active, held by PID ...`

+*   **Cause**: Another `pgl-backup` process is currently running against the same target directory, or a previous run crashed without cleanly releasing the lock.
+The application has stale-lock detection, but it may not cover all edge cases (e.g., system clock changes).
+*   **Solution**:
+    1. First, verify that no other `pgl-backup` process is running.
+Use `ps aux | grep pgl-backup` (Linux/macOS) or check Task Manager (Windows).
+    2. If you are certain no other process is active, the lock file is stale.
+You can safely delete the `.pgl-backup.lock` file from the root of your target backup directory and re-run the command.

+### Pre/Post-Backup Hooks are failing

+*   **Cause**: The command or script specified in the hook may not be executable, not in the system's `PATH`, or has incorrect quoting.
+*   **Solution**:
+    *   Ensure that any script you are calling is marked as executable (e.g., `chmod +x /path/to/your/script.sh`).
+    *   Use absolute paths for your scripts (e.g., `/usr/local/bin/my_script.sh`) to avoid `PATH` issues, especially in automated environments like `cron`.
+    *   If your command contains spaces or special characters, ensure it is correctly quoted within the JSON configuration or on the command line (e.g., `"'echo Backup starting...'"`, `"/path/to/script with spaces.sh"`).

+### Backup performance is slow

+*   **Cause**: The default number of concurrent workers may not be optimal for your specific hardware (e.g., slow spinning disks vs. fast SSDs, network latency).
+*   **Solution**:
+    *   Adjust the `sync-workers` and `copy-buffer-kb` settings in your `pgl-backup.conf` file.
+    *   For systems with slow I/O (like a single spinning disk or a high-latency network share), *decreasing* the number of `sync-workers` (e.g., to `2` or `4`) can sometimes improve performance by reducing disk head thrashing.
+    *   For systems with very fast I/O (like a local NVMe SSD), increasing `sync-workers` might yield better results.

+## Contributing

+Contributions are welcome!
+Whether it's reporting a bug, suggesting a feature, or submitting a pull request, all contributions help make `pgl-backup` better.

+### Reporting Bugs

+If you find a bug, please open an issue on the project's GitHub page.
+Be sure to include:
+*   The version of `pgl-backup` you are using (`pgl-backup -version`).
+*   Your operating system.
+*   The steps to reproduce the bug.
+*   Any relevant log output or error messages.

+### Suggesting Enhancements

+If you have an idea for a new feature or an improvement to an existing one, feel free to open an issue to start a discussion.

+### Submitting Pull Requests

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix (`git checkout -b feature/my-new-feature`).
+3. Make your changes.
+4. Ensure your code is well-formatted by running `go fmt ./...`.
+5. Run the test suite to ensure everything still passes: `go test ./...`.
+6. Commit your changes (`git commit -am 'Add some feature'`).
+7. Push to the branch (`git push origin feature/my-new-feature`).
+8. Create a new Pull Request.